 Trusts, Public and Private – III

-An express trust is either public or private.
+Express trust in public and private.
 A public trust, also known as a charitable trust, is an express trust created for a charitable purpose.
 If an express trust is not a charitable trust, it is deemed to be a private trust.
 A private trust is an express trust created to benefit a few persons.
 This article discusses some aspects of public and private trusts.

 A trust is enforced when a trustee is compelled to do his or her duty and carry out the terms of a trust.